pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 parameters.

-Allocation of a resource happens either immediately when a ResourceClaim gets created (“immediate allocation”) or when when a Pod is getting scheduled which needs the resource (“delayed allocation”), depending on a flag in the ResourceClaim spec.
+Allocation of a resource happens either immediately when a ResourceClaim gets created (“immediate allocation”) or when a Pod is getting scheduled which needs the resource (“delayed allocation”), depending on a flag in the ResourceClaim spec.
 Pods reference resource claims in a new PodSpec.Resources list.
-Each resource in that list then can be made available to one or more containers in that Pod.
+Each resource in that list can then be made available to one or more containers in that Pod.

 Immediate allocation is useful when allocating a resource is expensive (for example, programming an FPGA) and the resource therefore is meant to be used by